 The NUHM focuses on the following points-

-In Assam, NUHM has covered 14 nos of districts with a population of above fifty thousand .
+In Assam, NUHM has covered 14 nos of districts with cities and towns of above fifty thousand populations.
 These are as follows- 1.Kamrup Metro 2.
 Cachar 3.
 Dibrugarh 4.
 Nagaon 5.
 Bongaigaon 6.Dhubri 7.Goalpara 8.
 Jorhat 9.Karimganj 10.Lakhimpur 11.Sivsagar 12.Sonitpur 13.Tinsukia and 14.Karbi Anglong.

 The Mission is striving to put in place a sustainable urban health delivery system for addressing the health concerns of the urban poor.